Talking to kids about cancer

 Children need a chance to talk

-People have their own reasons for not telling children, including cultural differences, family circumstances and an earlier death of a close relative from cancer.
-Sometimes you may not know how serious the cancer is and you want to wait to find out more before telling your kids.
+Some parents don’t want to tell their children at all and try hard to keep the diagnosis secret.
+People have their own reasons for not sharing the diagnosis with their children, including cultural differences, family circumstances, or an earlier death of a close relative from cancer.
+Sometimes you may want to wait to find out more about what the diagnosis means before telling your kids.

 Cancer in different cultures

 You may be reading this because you work with children who have been affected by a cancer diagnosis.
 Before talking to someone else’s child about cancer, it is important to understand and respect the wishes of the parents.

 Cancer can have a range of meanings for different groups of people.
 Some cultures believe that cancer is caused by bad luck or that it is contagious or always fatal.
 Others may believe that the cancer has been sent to test them.

 It is important to respect different ways of coping.
 If a family wants to keep a diagnosis private, organisations such as Cancer Council 13 11 20 or CanTeen may be able to provide a way for children and other family members to discuss their feelings and concerns in a confidential setting.